 Colors play a very significant role in elevating the etheric quality of any space.
 So, it is essential to sort the range of tones before embarking on the journey of home décor and interior design.
 The color that you pick is also a denotation of your personality.
 Although we subconsciously decide the ones that exactly match, a little play of intellect will keep us at the bay from overdoing it.

-If you really like this complementary scheme you can use a variation of yellow or orange.
-Buttery yellow, ochre yellow or chrome yellow would assuredly justify the space’s harmonious décor.
+If you really like this complementary scheme you can use a variation of yellow or orange color in your home decor.
+Buttery yellow, ochre yellow, or chrome yellow would assuredly justify the space’s harmonious décor.
 Bring in a bit of sheen of golden yellow and it will feel royal like that of a palace.
 With a cobalt blue frame of a window and chrome yellow curtains that are bordered with golden yellow glitter, the room will sparkle like heaven.
 In this set up you can also bring in a light orange couch aligning with a buttery yellow wall.
 Let the wall be adorned by painting in bright ultramarine blue with a stroke of vermillion-orangish shade.

-Blue is rarely used in kitchen-spaces except if you render it with a meaningful concept.
-The color can be utilized in the kitchen with their brighter gradations like Prussian or turquoise ones.
-Moreover, Blue is a very formal, lenient and decent color and does not help the virtues of activity conducted in kitchens.
+Blue is rarely used in kitchen spaces except if you render it with a meaningful concept.
+The color can be utilized in the kitchen with brighter gradations like Prussian or turquoise ones.
+Moreover, Blue is a very formal, lenient, and decent color and does not help the virtues of activity conducted in kitchens.
 Thus, it is largely used to garner reception desks and formal infrastructure.

 Monochromatic play of Blue color